Bobby Moore

 Robert Frederick Chelsea Moore (12 April 1941 – 24 February 1993) was an English professional footballer.
 He captained West Ham United for more than ten years, and was the captain of the England national team that won the 1966 FIFA World Cup.
 He is widely regarded as one of the greatest defenders in the history of football, and was cited by Pelé as the greatest defender he had ever played against.
 Moore is considered one of the greatest players of all time.

-Widely regarded as West Ham's greatest ever player, Moore played more than 600 games for the club during a 16-year tenure, winning the FA Cup in 1963–64 and the UEFA Cup Winners' Cup in 1964–65.
+Widely regarded as West Ham's greatest ever player, Moore played more than 600 games for the club during a 16-year tenure, winning the FA Cup in 1963–64 and the European Cup Winners' Cup in 1964–65.
 During his time at the club, he won the FWA Footballer of the Year in 1964 and the West Ham Player of the Year in 1961, 1963, 1968 and 1970.
 In August 2008, West Ham United officially retired his number 6 shirt, 15 years after his death.

 Moore was made captain of England in 1963, at the age of 22; he went on to lift the World Cup trophy in 1966.
-He won a total of 108 caps for his country, which at the time of his international retirement in 1973 was a national record.
+He played a total of 108 caps for his country, which at the time of his international retirement in 1973 was a national record.
 This record was later broken by Peter Shilton.
 Moore's total of 108 caps continued as a record for an outfield player until 28 March 2009, when David Beckham gained his 109th cap.
 Moore is a member of the World Team of the 20th Century, and is regarded as a national team icon.
 A bronze statue of him stands at the entrance to Wembley Stadium.

 A composed central defender, Moore was best known for his reading of the game and ability to anticipate opposition movements, thereby distancing himself from the image of the hard-tackling, high-jumping defender.
 Receiving the BBC Sports Personality of the Year in 1966, he was the first footballer to win the award and he remained the only one for a further 24 years.
 Moore was given an OBE in the 1967 New Year Honours List.
 He was made an inaugural inductee of the English Football Hall of Fame in 2002 in recognition of his impact on the English game as a player, and in the same year he was named in the BBC's list of the 100 Greatest Britons.